SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Work of Zwegers

-Lemma~\ref{muProperties} shows that $\mu(u,v;\tau)$ is nearly a weight 1/2 Jacobi form, where $\tau$ is the modular variable.
+\end{lemma} \begin{remark} The integral $h(z;\tau)$ is known as a {\it Mordell integral}. \end{remark} Lemma~\ref{muProperties} shows that $\mu(u,v;\tau)$ is nearly a weight 1/2 Jacobi form, where $\tau$ is the modular variable.
 Zwegers then uses $\mu$ to construct weight 1/2 harmonic weak Maass forms.
 He achieves this by modifying $\mu$ to obtain a function $\widehat{\mu}$ which he then uses as building blocks for such Maass forms.
 To make this precise, for $\tau\in \H$ and $z\in \C$, let

 where $E(z)$ is the odd function

 Using $\mu$ and $R$, we let